walakaka77/test-doc-site/tech-adventures/tech-adventures-github-and-git.markdown

 # Introduction

-Here, we'll walk you through the Git and GitHub essentials required.
-Afterwhich, we'll conclude by having you guys host your own Jekyll Site on GitHub pages.
+Here, we'll walk you through the step-by-step process that would allow you guys to host your own Jekyll Site on GitHub pages completely for free!

 ## Git